Washington State recognizes Committed Intimate Relationships & Not Common-Law Marriage

 Generally, property acquired during the committed intimate relationship is presumed to be owned jointly by both parties.
 This will be divided in a way that is fair and equitable as determined by the court.
 The separate property of the parties is not subject to division.

-*Some of the significant differences between rights in a Committed Intimate Relationships vs. a Marriage:
+Some of the Significant Differences Between Rights in Committed Intimate Relationships vs. Marriage:

 - Couples do not receive the same tax benefits as married couples